mdsufz/StandEnA/README.md

 ![Example image](img/example_standardization.png)

 Note that, depending on the specific protein headers present in the custom database generated in [step 2](#step-2-generating-a-custom-database-and-annotating-genomes-using-prokka-with-this-custom-database), Prokka annotation step can produce relatively "clean" outputs.
-This can mean that the first column that you add might contain the same information outputted by Prokka on the second column.
+This means that the first column that you add might contain the same information outputted by Prokka on the second column.
 An example "clean" .uniq file image is shown below:

 ![Example image](img/example_clean_output.png)